 Browse the gift shop to add to your collection of bottles, giftware, ceramic pieces, and all sorts of interesting bits and pieces.

-The Gallery is available for hire.
+The Gallery and the Lunchroom are available for hire.
 Please call 03 53 45 4078 to check availability, or alternatively book with the Lee Medlyn Home of Bottles by ringing 03 5345 3896.

 Need help with your smartphone, table or laptop?
 We can help you.
 Call 03 5345 4078 to arrange a time.